SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

----

-name: sharan garikapati
+Name:sharan garikapati

-username: sairamsharan
+Username:sairamsharan

-message: Glad to be here!
+Message:Glad to be here!

----